-Ferrari has recently been announced as the most valuable brand in the world for the second time by Brand Finance.
+Ferrari has recently been announced as the most valuable motor brand in the world for the third year in a row by Brand Finance.
 This is pretty big news since the brands Ferrari was up against are global, household names.

 And it got me thinking about what B2B marketers could learn from this Italian luxury sports car that even the non-petrolheads among us covet.